Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/interface.md

 **Summary**

-Identifies result from Class B library test
+Identifies result from Class B library test.

 **Description**

 This is return type for self-tests.

 **Remarks**

 None.

 ```c
 typedef enum